TiKeil/gridlod-on-perturbations-super/README.md

 echo $PWD/MasterthesisLOD/ > $(python -c 'from distutils.sysconfig import get_python_lib; print(get_python_lib())')/MasterthesisLOD.pth
 echo $PWD/gridlod_on_perturbations/ > $(python -c 'from distutils.sysconfig import get_python_lib; print(get_python_lib())')/gridlod_on_perturbations.pth
 ```
 Now you can use every file from all the submodules in the virtualenv.
-Install all the required python packages for gridlod and go ahead.
+Install all the required python packages for gridlod and go to `gridlod-on-perturbations/2d_applications/HeKeMa2019/` to run the experiments.